Steve Crabb (athlete)

-Stephen Paul "Steve" Crabb (born 30 November 1963) is a former middle-distance runner from England.
-He ran competitively in the 1980s and 1990s for the London athletic club Enfield Harriers.
-He ran the 1500 metres at the 1988 Olympic Games in Seoul and the 1992 Olympic Games in Barcelona.
+Stephen Paul Crabb (born 30 November 1963) is a former middle-distance runner from England.
+He competed at the 1988 Olympic Games in Seoul and the 1992 Olympic Games in Barcelona.

-Major Competitions
+Biography

+Crabb born in Edmonton, London, England, was a member of the Enfield Harriers.

+Crabb finished second behind John Gladwin in the 1500 metres event at the 1986 AAA Championships.
+He became the British 1500 metres champion after winning the British AAA Championships title at the 1987 AAA Championships.

-Crabb was selected to run in the 1987 World Championships 1500 metres with Steve Cram and Adrian Passey.
+He was selected to run in the 1987 World Championships 1500 metres with Steve Cram and Adrian Passey.
 The following year Crabb qualified to run in the 1988 Olympic 1500 metres with Peter Elliott and Steve Cram ahead of then Olympic champion Sebastian Coe.

-Crabb returned to the Olympic games to run in the 1992 Olympic 1500 metres.
+Crabb returned to the Olympic Games to run in the 1992 Olympic 1500 metres.
 Also representing Great Britain were Kevin McKay and Matthew Yates.